axelerant/engg-handbook/content/docs/common-areas/observability.md

 ## Logging

-Logs are time-stamped records of discrete events within a system, providing valuable information for debugging and understanding system behavior.
+Logs are time-stamped records of discrete events within a system, providing valuable information for debugging and understanding system behavior including error messages, system status updates, transaction records, and operational events.
+Logging in web applications refers to keeping a log of all the operational events such as content creation, deletion, cron runs, and error reporting.
+These log messages can be recorded and kept in a log file (text format), in the database, or sent to an external service.

+### Effective Logging

 Effective logging involves understanding:

 - What data should be logged?
 - When to log?